j1sk1ss/CordellCompiler/src/ast/cpl_parsers/README.md

 # Syntax trees
+This directory contains parsers for `CPL` language.
+CordellCompiler itself support different parsers for different languages.
+Parser should use default `API` and should be integrated into source code.

 ## Terminology
 - exp - Expression presented as another `AST` node.
 - val - Single value (Numeric, string or character). `AST` nodes not permitted.